rusmarko/HIDRA3/data/README.md

     'ssh': tensor of shape (N, M), where N is number of locations.
 Standardized.
     'tide': tensor of shape (N, M), standardized.
     'times': list of time points in UTC, size M
-    'valid geophy': set of indices of valid geophysical data (no NANs, that times are consequent) 'valid tgs': {
+    'valid geophy': set of indices of valid geophysical data (with no NANs and consequent times) 'valid tgs': {
-        location: set of indices of valid tide gauge data (no NANs in past measurements, tide defined) },
+        location: set of indices of valid tide gauge data (with no NANs in past measurements, tide defined) },
     'tide gauge order': list of locations, as they appear in 'ssh' and 'tide' }